AYAHUASCA PRE/POST DIETA

 No intense physical exercise (gym, heavy cardio, weightlifting)

-No energy work as a practitioner (consult with the healers if unsure)
+No energy work as a practitioner

-For 2 Weeks After:
+For up to 2 Weeks After:

 *No sexual activity, including masturbation

-No street drugs (cocaine, MDMA, amphetamines, etc.)
+*No alcohol or street drugs

 No deep or energetic massage